shijil-narayanan/intuit-budgeting-app/README.md

 ## Project Status

 This project is currently in MVP stage.
-Users can add accounts, mention transactions accross accounts, track expenses on monthly basis, associate tags against transactions and check trends of transactions on monthly basis.
+Users can add accounts, mention transactions accross accounts, track expenses on monthly basis, associate tags against transactions and check trends of their expense on monthly basis.

 ## Installation and Setup Instructions